Cooking and Cleaning Generate More Indoor Pollution Than You Think

 Moreover, the World Health Organization stated that 3.8 million people die from exposure to pollution generated in their homes every year.
-Remarkably, indoor air is not receiving the necessary attention, considering that people spend 90% of their time inside.
+Remarkably, poor indoor air quality is not receiving the necessary attention, considering that people spend 90% of their time inside.

 According to a study by Zehnder UK, roasting activities can increase indoor PM2.5 concentration levels to the levels of the most polluted cities in the world.
-To add to this, people are more at risk of inhaling PM2.5 particles when preparing their morning breakfast than they would walk on a busy road!
-Sadly indoor pollution doesn't stop at cooking.
+To add to this, people are more at risk of inhaling PM2.5 particles when preparing their morning breakfast than they would walk on a busy road.

 PM2.5 can quickly enter the respiratory system and bloodstream, sometimes causing severe health problems.
-The solution to decreasing the indoor air pollution levels would be ventilation.
+The solution to decreasing indoor air pollution levels would be ventilation.
 Of course, this may be difficult for people that live near high-traffic areas or busy urban centers.

 In those cases, air filtration with a High-Efficiency Particulate Air (HEPA) filter would be advisable.
 Moderately using cleaning products, changing to electric stoves, and limiting incense and candle lighting can also help reduce the levels of air pollution.